be-smals-thim/documentation-site/docs/ds/document_sender.md

 sidebar_label: Introduction
 ---

-Publication happen through the ```/publishMessage``` method of the [e-Box RESTful API](../spec/specifications.md) The method uses a multipart HTTP POST to send up to 6 documents attached to a an e-Box Message.
+Publication happen through the ```/publishMessage``` method of the [e-Box RESTful API](../spec/specifications.md).
+This method uses a multipart HTTP POST to send up to 6 documents attached to a an e-Box Message.
 The API fully support [end to end streaming](#EndToEndStreamingConsiderations).

 The authentication has to be done via a [OAuth2 token request](#getToken).
 See the [Document Sender onboarding process](onboarding_process.md) to configure your enterprise as a new OAuth client.

 ## Minimal publication example

 The following is pretty much the simplest publication request that can be made.
-It is comprised of the following HTTP parts
+It is comprised of the following HTTP parts:

 1) ``messageToPublish``: This part contains the meta information of the message.
 Example:
 ```json